 You are expected to perform professionally in this course and in your submitted work.
 You will receive the grade earned and that grade is a permanent entry included on your college transcript.
+No bonus or extra credit work is offered or considered in this course.
 The assignments and quizzes in the course are provided in both the schedule and breakdown.
-One bonus or extra credit opportunity is offered in the course.
-Please do not ask for other "extra credit" opportunities.
+Please do not ask for "extra credit" opportunities.